 This hotel is described as having a marine style to it but unless you are staying in a standard room, you might miss that!

 Budget wise this hotel can be booked at about £80+ per night.
-It is very close to the parks but again tickets are not included.
+It is very close to the parks but again tickets are not included so they will need to be factored in.

-We found staying here was ok, we just didn’t feel any of the Disney magic and found the shuttle busses to be problematic!
+We found staying here was ok and we really enjoyed the pool, we just didn’t feel any of the Disney magic and found the shuttle busses to be problematic!

 CAMPANILE VAL DE FRANCE – 3 stars

-Hmmm ok let’s start with a compliment.
 The views are pretty and it includes a free shuttle too!
-Yay!
+But that’s we’re the positives end.

-Now, what you need to know!
+Ive had a lot of people warn me against this accommodation.
 The rooms are TINY!!
-Yet they are loaded with furniture – a standard room has one double bed and one set of bunk beds but there is no room to swing a cat!
+Yet they are loaded with furniture – a standard room has one double bed and one set of bunk beds but there is no room to swing a cat.
 It is described as “cosy” and I genuinely think they were giggling to themselves when they came up with that one!

 We have also found this hotel to be more expensive than Radisson Blu!
 So cheeky considering!
 I also don’t understand how this hotel is a 3 star when both Santa Fe and Cheyenne are considered 2 stars!